polyakov/kubist/01-docker/02-run-app.md

 1. Test the app in the VM using curl.
 You should see valid HTML.
     ```
-    curl localhost: 3000
+    curl localhost:3000
     ```

-1. Test the app using forwarded port from host browser at [http://localhost:3000](http://localhost:3000)
+1. Test the app using forwarded port from host browser at [http://localhost:3000/#/tech](http://localhost:3000/#/tech)

 Next step: [Build a Docker image](03-build-image.md)